Guides

 • Construct the request URL: https://emailvalidation.abstractapi.com/v1/?api_key=KEY&email=EMAIL.

-• Parse the JSON response into a record and short-circuit your registration flow when the deliverability status is not “DELIVERABLE”.
+• Parse the JSON response and interrupt your registration flow if the deliverability is not “DELIVERABLE”.

 HttpClient client = HttpClient.newHttpClient();